Linda Frye Burnham: Published works

 Burnham’s writing has been published in numerous journals and art magazines in both the United States and the UK.
-She wrote (with Durland) The Citizen Artist: 20 Years of Art in the Public Arena, Critical Press, Incorporated (1st edition 1998).
+She wrote BOB & BOB: The First Five Years, 1980, Astro Artz Books, She wrote (with Durland) The Citizen Artist: 20 Years of Art in the Public Arena, Critical Press, Incorporated (1st edition 1998).
 Among the books she has edited are: Making Exact Change: How U.S. arts-based programs have made a significant and sustained impact on their communities, (2005); Performing Communities Grassroots Ensemble Theaters, New Village Press (2006); Bridge Conversations: People Who Live and Work in Multiple Worlds, Arts & Democracy Press (2011).

 Awards and distinctions

 In 1999 Burnham was awarded a lifetime achievement award from the Women’s Caucus for Art.
 In 2013, she and Steven Durland received the ATHE Award for Leadership in Community-based Theater and Civic Engagement.